Speak to an expert

 There are two different types of solar panels, PV and Thermal, so there are two different answers to this question:

 1. PV solar and Heat pumps.
-Making your own electricity and storing it in batteries can make a lot of sense when installing an electric heating system such as a heat pump.
-However, there are many misconceptions around producing electricity from the sun to power a heat pump in the winter and/or at night.
-The best way to look at it is to consider your electricity bill as a whole over a 12-month period, and not to try to work out or understand what it may or may not be powering at any given point in time, as it will vary on a daily basis.
-This way you will see how many kWh of electricity you have produced and used over 12 months and how much you’ve not had to pay the electricity company.
-There is currently no feed in tariff for new PV installations, so it makes the most sense to store the excess electricity in batteries for use at night, instead of exporting it to the grid for nothing.
-If you do not have batteries installed, you can use an immersion divertor to switch on the immersion heater whenever there is excess electricity being produced so that it can heat your hot water instead of exporting the electricity to the grid for nothing.
+Creating your own electricity and storing it in batteries can be a good idea.
+This is especially true if you have an electric heating system, like a heat pump.
+Many people have misunderstandings about using solar power to run a heat pump in winter or at night.
+The best way to view your electricity bill is to look at it over a full year.
+Don’t try to figure out what it powers at any specific time.
+This can change every day.
+This way, you can see how many kWh of electricity you produced and used in 12 months.
+You will also see how much money you saved.
+Right now, there is no feed-in tariff for new PV installations.
+It is better to store extra electricity in batteries for nighttime use.
+This is smarter than sending it to the grid for free.
+If you do not have batteries, you can use an immersion diverter.
+This device turns on the immersion heater when there is extra electricity.
+It heats your hot water instead of sending the electricity to the grid for free.

-2. Thermal solar is specifically for heating domestic hot water, it does not contribute to the space heating in any way.
+2. Thermal solar is used to heat domestic hot water.
+It does not help with space heating at all.
 Domestic hot water is a 365-day requirement, thermal solar can produce between 40-60% of that need.
 Even on cloudy days, it will preheat the water before the heat pump gets it up to temperature.
-If the thermal solar panels only heat the water to 25°c they have still got it halfway to 50°c, therefore halving the cost of heating the water.
-To combine Thermal solar panels with a heat pump you will require a suitable hot water cylinder which contains two heating coils.
+If the thermal solar panels heat the water to 25°C, they have brought it halfway to 50°C. This means they cut the cost of heating the water in half.
+To use thermal solar panels with a heat pump, you need a hot water cylinder.
+This cylinder should have two heating coils.
 If you already have thermal solar installed, we can use your existing cylinder in the majority of cases.

 How long is my quote valid?